Everything, on one page

 Cyclical override

-Cyclicals use P/Normalized Earnings (not reported earnings) for the percentile, then add a guard: if the stock's operating margin is at or above its 10-year average, the grade is downgraded one step and flagged om_at_peak.
-This is the anti-trap: a cheap P/E on peak earnings is exactly when cyclicals look most tempting and most dangerous.
+Cyclicals use P/Normalized Earnings, then add a guard: if operating margin is at or above its 10-year average, the grade is downgraded one step and flagged om_at_peak.
+This is the anti-trap — a cheap P/E on peak earnings is exactly when cyclicals look most tempting and most dangerous.

 05